We offer tours & excursions in private car, people-carrier or mini-bus, seating from one to seventeen people.

 Tour of Fez city walls

-Tour the magnificent gateways and city walls: these silent sentinels give an impression of the extraordinary style of Moroccan architecture.
+Tour of the magnificent gateways and city walls: these silent sentinels give an impression of the extraordinary style of Moroccan architecture.

 Four magnificent gateways, with exquisite tiling, were conceived in splendour and erected to protect the ancient Medina.
 See the Royal Palace gate, built by the Almohad dynasty in the 13th century, and see why Bab Bou Jeloud is thought to be the most beautiful of all.